 In addition to the investment amount paid, Playtech made available to Galera a line of credit up to 20.0 million.
 In 2022, an amendment was signed to the original framework agreement to increase the credit line to 45.0 million.
 As at 30 June 2024, an amount of €42.0 million, which is included in loans receivable under other non-current assets, has been drawn down (31 December 2023: €39.2 million).
 A further amount of €1.4 million has been loaned in the period ended 30 June 2024.
 The loan is required to be repaid to Playtech prior to any dividend distribution to the current shareholders of Galera.
 Galera has repaid €0.5 million of the loan in the period ended 30 June 2024.
-The Group recognised an allowance for expected credit losses for the loan to Galera of €2.0 million as at 30 June 2024 (H1 2023: €1.6 million).
+The Group recognised an allowance for expected credit losses for the loan to Galera of €2.0 million as at 30 June 2024 (H1 2023: €1.6 million, 31 December 2023: €1.6 million).

 In respect of the loan receivable from Galera, even though the framework agreement does not state a set repayment term, management has assessed that this should still be recognised as a loan as opposed to part of the overall investment in associate in line with IAS 28.
 The Directors have made a judgement that the loan will be settled from operational cash flows as opposed to being settled as part of an overall transaction.
-If the Group had determined that the loan was part of the overall investment in associate, an additional cumulative €18.6 million share of loss of associate would have been recorded in retained earnings since the investment was made, of which €1.3 million would have been recorded in associate, an additional cumulative €17.3 million share of loss of associate would have been recorded in retained earnings since the investment was made, of which €1.9 million and €1.7 million would have been recognised in H1 2023 and H2 2023 in profit or loss respectively).
+If the Group had determined that the loan was part of the overall investment in associate, an additional cumulative €18.6 million share of loss of associate would have been recorded in retained earnings since the investment was made, of which €1.3 million would have been recorded in 2024 in the profit or loss (2023: if the Group had determined that the loan was part of the overall investment in associate, an additional cumulative €17.3 million share of loss of associate would have been recorded in retained earnings since the investment was made, of which €1.9 million and €1.7 million would have been recognised in H1 2023 and H2 2023 in profit or loss respectively).